eslint/eslint/README.md

 Once a language feature has been adopted into the ECMAScript standard, we will accept issues and pull requests related to the new feature, subject to our [contributing guidelines](http://eslint.org/docs/developer-guide/contributing).
+Note that we will only support language features which have been *fully* adopted into the ECMAScript
+standard: in other words, Stage 4 proposals as described by the [TC39 process](https://tc39.github.io/process-document/).
+We do not support Stage 3 proposals because we cannot know (and do not want to guess) which future version of the ECMAScript standard will eventually contain the new language feature.
 Until then, please use the appropriate parser and plugin(s) for your experimental feature.

 ### Where to ask for help?